Remove Embedded Files PDF – Convert PDF to Word in Java

 License Acquisition Steps

-Visit the GroupDocs website for more information on acquiring licenses.
+Visit the GroupDocs website for details.

 Basic Initialization and Setup